 Seek immediate medical attention if you are experiencing the signs or symptoms of retinal detachment.
 Retinal detachment is a medical emergency in which you can permanently lose your vision.

 There are three different types of retinal detachment:

 Rhegmatogenous (reg-ma-TODGE-uh-nus).
 These types of retinal detachments are the most common.
-Rhegmatogenous detachments are caused by a hole or tear in the retina that allows fluid to pass through and collect underneath the retina, pulling the retina away from underlying tissues.
+Rhegmatogenous detachments are caused by a hole or tear in the retina that allows fluid to pass through and collect underneath the retina.
+This fluid builds up and causes the retina to pull away from underlying tissues.
 The areas where the retina detaches lose their blood supply and stop working, causing you to lose vision.

 The most common cause of rhegmatogenous detachment is aging.
 As you age, the gel-like material that fills the inside of your eye, known as the vitreous (VIT-ree-us), may change in consistency and shrink or become more liquid.
 Normally, the vitreous separates from the surface of the retina without any complications — a common condition called posterior vitreous detachment (PVD).
 One complication of this separation is a tear.